 Understanding Lawsuits and Lawsuit Funding Basics

 Suing someone is normally a long and costly process.
 Many clients struggle with their expenses while waiting out the legal process.
 Plaintiffs could simply settle a case for whatever is offered by the defendant, but usually these offers are usually less than fair.
 Because living expenses must still be paid, the financial problems that arise are the very reason for lawsuit funding.
-Lawsuit funding levels the playing field between plaintiffs and insurers by offering immediate cash to litigants prior to settlement.
+Understanding lawsuit funding basics means acknowledging that lawsuit loans level the playing field between plaintiffs and insurers by offering immediate cash to litigants prior to settlement.
 As a result, plaintiffs can refuse “low ball” settlement offers and wait out the process for fair compensation.

 Personal Injury Lawsuits (Funding) Basics